-After his studies at the conservatoire in Aix-en-Provence, Matthieu Camilleri received instruction in Baroque violin from Simon Heyrieck.
-Subsequently Matthieu completed his studies with Chiara Banchini at the Schola Cantorum Basiliensis and received a diploma in Early Music Performance.
+After his studies at the conservatoire in Aix-en-Provence, Matthieu Camilleri received instruction in Baroque violin with Chiara Banchini at the Schola Cantorum Basiliensis where he received a Diploma in Early Music Performance.
 His postgraduate studies with François Fernandez then led him to the Conservatoire National Supérieur de Musique in Paris.

-During his studies with the organist Rudolf Lutz, Matthieu specialized in historical improvisation (for which he was awarded a Masters degree in 2008).
+During his studies with the organist Rudolf Lutz, Matthieu specialized in Historical Improvisation – Masters degree in 2008.
 He improvises with a bass or solo, and has developed a system of polyphonic reflexes for string instruments.
 He regularly gives entirely ex tempore concerts, for example while participating in music festivals at home and abroad, including the Festival de Lanvellec, the Festival de Musique Improvisée de Lausanne, Musée de la Cité de la Musique (Paris) and the Leipziger Improvisationsfestival.

 Matthieu Camilleri occasionally teaches and gives master classes at the Schola Cantorum Basiliensis, at both the Conservatoire National Supérieur de Musique in Lyon and in Paris, at the Royal Academy of Music in London, at the Festival de Musique Improvisée de Lausanne, and the Académie de Monaco.

 May 2018 was released by EnPhases (Outhere) his solo violin CD album, Senti lo mare, on the Tartini sonate piccole, mixing written pieces and improvisations.